rsdoiel/antenna/planet.md

 ---

-## Gaza medics say 70 dead as Israel intensifies bombardment
+## Gaza rescuers say 80 killed in Israeli strikes amid talks

 date: 2025-05-14, from: RTÉ News

-At least 70 people have been killed in Israeli military strikes across Gaza, the Hamas-run health ministry said, in an intensification of the bombardment as US President Donald Trump visits the Middle East.
+Gaza rescuers said at least 80 people have been killed in Israeli bombardment across the Palestinian territory, as Israeli Prime Minister Benjamin Netanyahu spoke to US envoy Steve Witkoff about the release of hostages.

 <br>